AswinRaj1123/incubyte-sweet-shop/README.md

 **Note:** To access admin features, register as an admin using the admin key: `admin123`

+## Database Setup Note

+The `.env` file is gitignored for security.
+Create one in `/backend` with:
+MONGODB_URL=mongodb://localhost:27017  # or your Atlas string
+JWT_SECRET=your-secret-key-here

+Alternatively, run MongoDB locally (default port 27017) — no .env needed for basic testing.

 ## Screenshots

 Here's what the app looks like: